Signs of Rabbits in Pain

 Dental and Eye Issues

 Dental problems and eye issues can cause significant discomfort for us rabbits.
 If you notice excessive drooling, difficulty eating, or weight loss, it could be a sign of dental pain.
 Watery or crusty eyes, redness, or discharge can indicate an eye problem.
-These issues need to be addressed promptly by a rabbit-savvy veterinarian to alleviate your bunny’s discomfort.
+These issues should be addressed promptly by a rabbit-savvy veterinarian to alleviate your bunny’s discomfort.

 Seeking Veterinary Care